About the College of Design

-Through a unique commitment to creativity and advancing technologies, the College of Design at the University of Minnesota leads, innovates and educates in the full range of design fields by researching ongoing and emerging issues, exploring new knowledge, and addressing and solving real-world problems; all while adhering to socially responsible, sustainable, and collaborative design thinking.
+Through a unique commitment to creativity and advancing technologies, our mission is to lead, innovate, and educate in a full range of design fields.
+We research ongoing and emerging issues, explore new knowledge, and address and solve real-world problems—all while adhering to socially responsible, sustainable principles and collaborative design thinking.

-As one of the most comprehensive design colleges in the country, the College of Design will be the recognized leader in advancing transformative thinking and practice, and reinventing our disciplines and professions for a new century.
+As one of the most comprehensive design colleges in the country, we prepare our students to confront the grand challenges of our time.
+Every College of Design graduate will be equipped to: